 Does Resveratrol Really Activate Sirtuins?

-The proposition that resveratrol can activate sirtuins, those so-called “longevity genes”, is widely held as true in the scientific literature, but the time has come to reevaluate that claim.
+In this Resveratrol Update, I examine the proposition that resveratrol can activate sirtuins, those so-called “longevity genes”, which is widely held as true in the scientific literature.
+But the time has come to reevaluate that claim.
 Watch Dr. Brad Stanfield show evidence to the contrary.

 One of the most highly visible proponents of resveratrol is Dr. David Sinclair, a tenured Professor of Genetics at Harvard Medical School and an expert researcher in the field of longevity.
 Back in the early 2000s, his lab indicated that resveratrol could activate sirtuins.